Skip to main content

 • Check JSON syntax in your config file

-• Confirm your API key is valid at pre.dev/projects/browser-agents
+• Confirm your API key is valid at pre.dev/projects/key

 • Make sure the Authorization header starts with Bearer (with the space)